elinor-code/Eldoria-bot/PRIVACY_POLICY.md

 **7.1 Active Accounts.** Your data is retained for as long as your Player Profile remains active — that is, for as long as you continue to use the Service or until you request data deletion.

 **7.2 Inactive Accounts.** Player Profiles that have had no recorded activity for one hundred eighty (180) consecutive days may be flagged as inactive.
-Inactive profiles may be archived (moved to cold storage) or, after an additional one hundred eighty (180) days of continued inactivity, permanently deleted.
+Inactive profiles may be archived or, after an additional one hundred eighty (180) days of continued inactivity, permanently deleted.
 The Developer will make reasonable efforts to notify you before permanent deletion, though prior notice is not guaranteed.

 **7.3 Deleted Accounts.** When you request deletion of your account, or when an account is terminated, your personal data is permanently and irreversibly deleted within thirty (30) days, except:

    (a) Data required to be retained under applicable law may be retained for the period mandated by such law;
    (b) Anonymized or aggregated data that can no longer be attributed to you may be retained indefinitely for analytics purposes;
-   (c) Transaction ledger records required for economic integrity audits may be retained in anonymized form.
+   (c) Transaction records required for economic integrity audits may be retained in anonymized form.

-**7.4 Transaction Logs.** Complete economy transaction logs (the Economy Ledger) are retained for the lifetime of the account to support anti-cheat investigations, audit trails, and rollback operations.
-Upon account deletion, ledger records are deleted along with other account data, unless retention is required by law.
+**7.4 Transaction Logs.** Transaction records are retained for the lifetime of the account to support anti-cheat investigations, audit trails, and data restoration operations.
+Upon account deletion, transaction records are deleted along with other account data, unless retention is required by law.

-**7.5 Backup Retention.** Data contained in backups is retained for up to ninety (90) days before being overwritten.
-Backup deletion does not occur on a per-record basis; deleted account data present in backups will be irrecoverable once the relevant backup rotation overwrites it.

 ---

 ## 8. Data Sharing and Disclosure

 **8.1 No Sale of Personal Data.** The Developer does **not** sell, rent, trade, or otherwise distribute your personal data to third parties for their marketing, advertising, or commercial purposes.
-This is an absolute commitment.

 **8.2 No Sharing for Advertising.** Your data is not shared with, sold to, or made available to data brokers, advertising networks, analytics companies, or any entity for the purpose of targeted advertising or profiling.

-**8.3 Service Providers.** The Developer may engage trusted third-party service providers ("Subprocessors") who process data on behalf of the Developer for limited operational purposes, such as:
+**8.3 Service Providers.** The Developer may engage trusted third-party service providers who process data on behalf of the Developer for limited operational purposes, such as:

    (a) Cloud infrastructure and hosting providers (database and application hosting);
    (b) Logging and monitoring services (for system health and error diagnosis);
    (c) Payment processors (if and when Premium Features are offered).

-All Subprocessors are bound by contractual obligations to protect your data to standards no less protective than this Policy.
-The Developer performs reasonable due diligence on Subprocessors before engagement.
+All service providers are bound by contractual obligations to protect your data to standards no less protective than this Policy.
+The Developer performs reasonable due diligence on service providers before engagement.

 **8.4 Legal Requirements.** The Developer may disclose your personal data if required to do so by law, or in good faith belief that such action is necessary to:

    (a) Comply with a legal obligation, subpoena, court order, or government request;
    (b) Protect and defend the rights, property, or safety of the Developer, its Users, or the public;
    (c) Enforce the Terms of Service;
    (d) Detect or prevent fraud, security vulnerabilities, or technical issues.

 **8.5 Business Transfers.** In the event of a merger, acquisition, reorganization, bankruptcy, dissolution, or sale of all or a portion of the Developer's assets, your data may be transferred as part of that transaction.
 In such an event, the Developer will make reasonable efforts to notify you before your data is transferred and becomes subject to a different privacy policy.